tabokie/hi-note/docs/learn-to-be-hired/programming.md

         -   App ClassLoader: classpath
         -   parents delegation
             -   pass request to parent ClassLoader
+            -   motivation
-            -   benifit: uniqueness, avoid error for type information
+                -   uniqueness, avoid error for type information
+                -   avoid redundant loading
             -   destory parent delegation: bypass parent loader and load customized class with AppClassLoader
+                -   `loadClass`: override parent delegation with direct call to `findClass`
+                -   `findClass`: call `defineClass` to convert bytecode to `Class` instance
+            -   `contextClassLoader`
-                -   how?
+                -   call by `Thread.currentThread().getContextClassLoader().loadClass(n)`
+                -   share `AppClassLoader` by default
         -   exception
             -   `ClassNotFoundException`: load by string, but not found
+                -    throw when load an intrinsic class, use `Class.forName` for that use
             -   `NoClassDefFound`: explicitly use class but miss `.class` file
     -   Loading Procedure